vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/kriyA/gopAla-bhaTTaH/hari-bhakti-vilAsaH/meta/broo_intro.md

-HBV and its commentary reveal the author of the main text.
-The commentary or gloss to the

-HBV, generally called *Digdarśinī* (“The one that reveals the drift”) contains no name or date, but it is universally held to be written by Sanātana Gosvāmin.[^FN000031] It has the same name as Sanātana’s autocommentary to his earlier text, the *Bṛhadbhāgavatāmṛta*, and while generally shorter, the style of writing (for instance the use of *iti dik* to present the final argument, the overuse of *evam agre ’pi* and the engagement with the *Harivaṃśa* and the *Viṣṇu Purāṇa*) resembles that of this text and the *Bṛhadvaiṣṇavatoṣanī* commentary to the tenth book of the *Bhāgavata Purāṇa*.
+Thirdly, and most importantly, the connections between the main text of the HBV and its commentary reveal the author of the main text.
+The commentary or gloss to the HBV, generally called *Digdarśinī* (“The one that reveals the drift”) contains no name or date, but it is universally held to be written by Sanātana Gosvāmin.[^FN000031] It has the same name as Sanātana’s autocommentary to his earlier text, the *Bṛhadbhāgavatāmṛta*, and while generally shorter, the style of writing (for instance the use of *iti dik* to present the final argument, the overuse of *evam agre ’pi* and the engagement with the *Harivaṃśa* and the *Viṣṇu Purāṇa*) resembles that of this text and the *Bṛhadvaiṣṇavatoṣanī* commentary to the tenth book of the *Bhāgavata Purāṇa*.
 The commentary also at times refers to Sanātana’s *Bṛhadbhāgavatāmṛta* (e.g., at 11.453).

 [^FN000031]: